shwncndn/xhawn/README.md

 From the Nostrum docs:
 > By default, nostrum will start a process for each event.
 This gives us free parallelism and isolation.
 You therefore do not need to start more than one consumer in your supervision tree.

-Starting multiple consumers could lead to several issues such as redudancy (since each process of each consumer is receiving every every event) and compounding API requests, leading to increased resource usage and performance bottlenecks
+Starting multiple consumers could lead to several issues such as redudancy (since each process of each consumer is receiving every every event) and compounding API requests, leading to increased resource usage and performance bottlenecks.